olivierlacan/olivierlacan.com/_posts/2021-09-30-high-fidelity-remote-communication.md

 ## Hardware Recommendations

+**Update**: The $99 [Key Light Mini][mini] was recently released.
+I'll review it soon.
+Since I only use the Key Light Air at 50/70% of its peak 1600 lument brightness the $80 cheaper is likely to replace it.

 Here's a list of gear I recently recommended as an alternative to my own unwieldy custom setup.
 The minimum budget is more than double the common "$300 remote stipend" reluctantly relinquished by most companies,